lammps/lammps/doc/src/run_style.rst

 The :doc:`timestep <timestep>` command sets the large timestep for the outermost rRESPA level.
-Thus if the 3 loop factors are "2 2 2" for 4-level rRESPA, and the outer timestep is set to 4.0 fmsec, then the inner timestep would be 8x smaller or 0.5 fmsec.
+Thus if the 3 loop factors are "2 2 2" for 4-level rRESPA, and the outer timestep is set to 4.0 fs, then the inner timestep would be 8x smaller or 0.5 fs.
 All other LAMMPS commands that specify number of timesteps (e.g. :doc:`thermo <thermo>` for thermo output every N steps, :doc:`neigh_modify delay/every <neigh_modify>` parameters, :doc:`dump <dump>` every N steps, etc) refer to the outermost timesteps.